Travelinglight/iknn-LP/README.md

 This function automatically does these things:
   1. drop the extra three columns of the original table;
   2. drop all tmp tables;
-  3. drop the two triggers that maintains the three columns and the tmp table;
+  3. drop the three triggers that maintains the three extra columns, buckets, and the tmp table;
   4. drop the lpinit function

 ## Q&A